github/docs/content/code-security/dependabot/dependabot-alerts/viewing-and-updating-dependabot-alerts.md

   ![Screenshot of the filter and sort menus in the {% data variables.product.prodname_dependabot_alerts %} tab](/assets/images/help/graphs/dependabot-alerts-filters.png)
 1. Click the alert that you would like to view.
   ![Alert selected in list of alerts](/assets/images/help/graphs/click-alert-in-alerts-list-ungrouped.png)
-1. Review the details of the vulnerability and, if available, the pull request containing the automated security update.

 {% elsif ghes = 3.3 %}
 {% data reusables.repositories.navigate-to-repo %}